 At the core of Lady Bird is the relationship between the title character and her mother, Marion, in a brilliant performance by Laurie Metcalf.
 She nearly matches Ronan in carrying the film.
 Marion is a harried nurse with a huge but guarded heart, beloved in the community and her workplace but resented by Lady Bird for judgmental maternal chilliness.
 But there are more layers to it than that — Lady Bird sticks up for her mom, and seems mostly (but not entirely) aware of how hard her mom’s life is, and how much of that is poured into helping Lady Bird thrive, even if she rarely consciously acknowledges it.

-Their relationship comes to a head in the film’s signature scene, an unexpected little gem of a tearjerker near the end of the film: When Marion is dropping Lady Bird off at the airport to go to college, the camera follows Marion rather than Lady Bird, and we see Marion panic that her stubbornness cost her a loving farewell to her daughter.
+Their relationship comes to a head in the film’s signature scene, an unexpected little gem of a tearjerker near the end of the film: When Marion is dropping Lady Bird off at the airport to go to college, the camera follows Marion rather than Lady Bird, and we see Marion panic that her stubbornness cost her a loving farewell to her daughter — symbolic of a lifelong loving relationship with her.

-It’s also a slightly insufferable piece of writing in a way that might not be to all tastses.
+It’s also a slightly insufferable piece of writing in a way that might not be to all tastes.
 The characters are frequently quite ornery and annoying.
-Gerwig’s humor, I suppose, is on the snarky side, and leans into the “flawed” part of “lovable-but-flawed.”
+Gerwig’s humor is on the snarky side, and leans into the “flawed” part of “lovable-but-flawed.”

 Much of the strong ensemble get one or two moments to stand out and add some flavor, even if a few of the characters don’t really end up going anywhere interesting.
-(There’s a tossed-aside plot thread about a depressed drama teacher, for example, that never develops.)
+(There’s a tossed-aside plot thread about a depressed drama teacher, for example, that’s just backdrop.)
 But it’s a really good cast.
-The competing and both fatally-flawed boyfriends Timothee Chalamet and Lucas Hedges are excellent, as is Beanie Feldstein as the mousy best friend.
+The competing but fatally-flawed boyfriends Timothee Chalamet and Lucas Hedges are excellent, as is Beanie Feldstein as the mousy best friend.
 Odeya Rush is a scene stealer as an aloof rich girl.
 I also quite like Tracy Letts as Lady Bird’s easygoing but struggling father; but if you’ve read me much, you know I have a soft spot for good movie dads, so that shouldn’t be a surprise.

-As a director, Gerwig does decent work in her solo debut (fun fact: she co-directed a film with Joe Swanberg back in 2008 that almost nobody saw).
+As a director, Gerwig does decent work in her solo debut (fun fact: you can’t just say “debut” because she co-directed a film called Nights and Weekends with Joe Swanberg back in 2008 that almost nobody saw).
 It is unremarkable fare, but not nearly so dreary or snoozy as most indie comedy.
 There are even a few moments where the visuals manage to amplify what’s happening in the character work — I’m thinking again of the framing of Metcalf as she drives around the airport, trapped in her car.
-But her strength as a director is less about technique and more about creating vivid characters and emotional textures, and at that very subjective skill, I find her quite good.
+But her strength as a director is less about technique and more about creating vivid characters and emotional textures, and at that very subjective skill, I find her remarkably good.
 I’m not sure what to expect from Barbie, Gerwig’s next project — it seems like an odd fit, but I’m certainly curious.

-It’s maybe not as much of an all-timer as its glowing reputation and popularity suggest, but I do think that Lady Bird is a great film — one of the best teen comedies from the past ten years, and one I won’t mind my own daughters rediscovering when they’re in high school.
+It’s maybe not be the generation’s singular achievement of teen dramedy as its glowing reputation and popularity suggest, but I do think that Lady Bird is a really special film — one I won’t mind my own daughters rediscovering when they’re in high school.

 Is It Good?